 The issue of court efficiency has been highlighted in recent work on credit reforms and our setting provides new insights into this question.
 Research shows that the success of such reforms depends positively on the efficiency of local courts, the bodies ultimately charged with the application of innovations to legal contracting.17 The Romanian reform makes local court systems less central to debt contracting, relieving both financial and legal constraints to credit expansion.
 This setting allows us look at how court efficiency modulates the effects of the reform in a novel way, one that reveals the importance of legal constraints to financial contracting.
-To the extent that court inefficiency to shape the effects of the reform.
+To the extent that court inefficiency constrained access to credit prior to the reform, one would expect pre-reform court efficiency to shape the effects of the reform.
 In particular, disparities in the local court systems could induce heterogeneous effects on the outcomes associated with the reform, with more pronounced effects in jurisdictions where the judicial system was particularly inefficient.
-As it turns out, disparities in local court efficiency were salient in Romania before the reform, allowing to develop our proposed strategy.
+As it turns out, disparities in local court efficiency were salient in Romania before the reform, allowing us to develop our proposed strategy.

 Romania is divided into 41 counties (judete), which constitute the official administrative divisions.
 The territorial organization of the courts corresponds to this administrative structure, with each county housing one Tribunal, the court ultimately charged with the handling of commercial cases.
 Following the literature on judicial efficiency (Ponticelli, 2013), we gather data on the number of pending commercial cases and the number of judges working in each county in 1999 (from Murrell, 2001).
 With this data, we create a proxy for court efficiency based on the (inverse) ratio of the number of cases pending in backlog before each court and the number of judges working in that court over the same period.
 Table 6 reports this information for the 41 Romanian counties in 1999, the year prior to the reform.
 The country's average backlog per judge is 15 cases, but the table shows substantial variation in court efficiency across counties.
-On one extreme, Vrancea county has only two cases pending per judge, and on the other extreme, Bihor country has 51 cases.18 The backlog per judge in Bucharest-Ilfov, the county encompassing the country's capital, is 29.
+On one extreme, Vrancea county has only two cases pending per judge, and on the other extreme, Bihor county has 51 cases.18 The

 17Ponticelli (2013) shows that a bankruptcy reform in Brazil only had its intended consequences of facilitating bankruptcy proceedings in jurisdictions where local courts were efficient.
-See also Jappelli et al. (2005), Laeven and Woodruff (2007), and Chemin (2010).
+See also Chemin (2010).